surifirstpin/biplus_documentation/docs/README.md

 ### Trusted Data Analytics Culture

-Bringing together all your people with all your data to explore ideas and making decision , the possibilities are limitless.
+Bringing all your team and information together for data exploration and easy decision making, the possibilities are limitless.
 But agile functionality without control can create a turmoil.
 Our business intelligent tool and cloud ready platform is well secured, scalable and performance-driven that even the most demanding industries are in desire, all within a governed framework everyone can trust.
 The data protected with layers of permissions,authentication and history.

 ### Rule Your Data